Solterra Suns – 2018

 2020 Year Long Project

-For the year 2020, I have committed to drawing on an Artist Trading Card (2.5"x3.5") each day of the year.
-The project is being documented daily on Instagram.
-To see every drawing and to follow the project daily go to the Instagram link below.
+For the year 2020, I committed to drawing on an Artist Trading Card (2.5"x3.5") each day of the year.
+The project was documented daily on Instagram.
+To see every drawing and to follow the project go to the Instagram link below.